 You’ll find the Fizik Arione on many bikes ridden by WorldTour pros, which gives you a good indication of its quality.

 Fizik’s Arione line is designed for what it calls its snake type rider.
-Riders classified as snakes are flexible enough to comfortably sit at any point on the saddle.
-With dimensions of 298x124mm, the Arione is long, narrow and flat, allowing for unhindered movement up and down the seat whether you’re climbing, riding in the pack or ducking a head wind in the drops.
+Riders classified as snakes are flexible enough to sit at any contact point on the saddle comfortably.
+With dimensions of 298x124mm, the Fizik Arione is long, narrow, and flat, allowing for unhindered movement up and down the seat whether you’re climbing, riding in the pack, or ducking a headwind in the drops.

-The Arione comes in five different models with 00 being the top of the line.
-Carbon rails and shell along with minimal padding make the Arione 00 one of the lightest saddles you can buy at 140g.
+The Fizik Arione comes in five different models, with 00 being the top of the line.
+Carbon rails and carbon shells, along with minimal padding, make the top-of-the-line Arione 00 one of the lightest models you can buy at 140g.

-The Arione R1 model offers similar features but with a more flexible composite shell, which makes it less expensive and a little heavier at 163g.
-Arione also comes in R3, R5 and R7 models with each offering the same shape at cheaper prices with less expensive materials and more total weight.
+The Fizik Arione R1 model offers similar features but with a more flexible composite shell, making it less expensive and a little heavier at 163g.
+It also comes in R3, R5, and R7 models, with each offering the same shape at lower prices with less expensive materials and higher weight.

-The flat option is designed to suit more flexible riders while the radius version fits more powerful less flexible riders.
+The Fabric Scoop is one of the narrower options on the market and is only available with a 142mm width.
+They come in three different shapes of varying contours including flat, shallow, and curvier radius.
+The flat option is designed to suit more flexible road and mountain bikers while the radius version fits less flexible riders.
 The shallow offers a midpoint between the two.